Novavax, Inc.: Novavax' Preclinical Influenza Nanoparticle Study Published in Vaccine

 "Novavax has over a decade of experience in developing both seasonal and pandemic influenza vaccine candidates.
 Based on the superior attributes of our nanoparticle based vaccine candidates, we transitioned our influenza development activities to our nanoparticle vaccine platform," said Stanley C. Erck, President and CEO.
 "The data in this publication further validate our nanoparticle vaccine platform and provide a strong rationale for advancing NanoFlu into a Phase 1/2 clinical trial.
 Our goal is to deliver a superior, differentiated vaccine to the greater than $3 billion global seasonal influenza commercial market1."

-About Vaccine Vaccine is the pre-eminent journal for those interested in vaccines and vaccination.
-It is the official journal of The Edward Jenner Society and The Japanese Society for Vaccinology and is published by Elsevier, www.elsevier.com/locate/vaccine.
+Vaccine is the pre-eminent journal for those interested in vaccines and vaccination.
+It is the official journal of The Edward Jenner Society and The Japanese Society for Vaccinology and is published by Elsevier, www.elsevier.com/locate/vaccine (http://www.elsevier.com/locate/vaccine).

 About Novavax

 Novavax, Inc. (Nasdaq:NVAX) is a clinical-stage biotechnology company committed to delivering novel products to prevent a broad range of infectious diseases.
-Our recombinant nanoparticles and Matrix-M™ adjuvant technology are the foundation for groundbreaking innovation that improves global health through safe and effective vaccines.
-Additional information about Novavax is available on the Company's website, novavax.com.
+Our recombinant nanoparticles and Matrix-M adjuvant technology are the foundation for groundbreaking innovation that improves global health through safe and effective vaccines.
+Additional information about Novavax is available on the Company's website, novavax.com (http://www.novavax.com/).

 Forward-Looking Statements